md1116/CEAN-passo/README.md

 C:/Program Files/Couchbase/Server/bin/cbq.exe
 ```

-With CBQ running, create an index like so:
+With CBQ running, create an index like so (note: ` backtick, not ' single quote):

 ```
 CREATE PRIMARY INDEX ON `restful-sample` USING GSI;